jgonera/webspecter/README.md

 #### Properties and methods

 ##### `browser`
-Returns the browser object for the context
+Returns the browser object for the context.

 ##### `$(selector)`
 The `$` function.